jackocnr/intl-tel-input/README.md

 });
 ```

-Which will generate the following (hidden) elements, which will be automatically populated on submit:
+This will generate the following (hidden) elements, which will be automatically populated on submit:

 ```html
 <input type="hidden" name="phone_full">